dc-mak/NumLin/README.md

 | `docs`     | Documentation.                               |
 | `write-up` | My dissertation on all of this.              |

+To understand this project, consider what happens when you use the REPL:
+  1. An input string is taken and fed to `Eval.eval`.
+  2. `bin/eval.ml` in turn uses `src/parse.ml`: this file needs four things to run a parser over an input: a lexical-token buffer, a way to handle a successful parse, a way to handle an error, and optionally, a way to handle a request for a new lexical-buffer.
+How these are implemented in `bin/eval.ml` is not relevant for the big-picture.
+  3. `src/parse.ml` uses `lexer.mll` and `parser.mly` to drive an incremental
+     parser.
+Making it incremental allows for using `parser.messages` and `error_msg.ml` for better error-messages.
+Upon success, `src/parse.ml` returns a value of type `Ast.exp`, upon failure, a position, to be used by handle in showing a useful error-message.
+  4. `src/ast.ml` defines fractional-capabilities, linear types and expressions, as well as pretty-printing code-generation.
+The code is generated on the assumption that it comes after either the contents of the file `template.ml` or an `open Lt4la.Template` statement.
+     - `template.ml[i]` is a full implementation of LT4LA's DSL's primitives in OCaml.
+  5. Given a value of type `Ast.exp`, the `accept` function in `bin/eval.ml` passes it to `check_expr` in `src/checker.ml`.
+  6. `src/checker.ml` checks types, linearity and scoping.
+It uses operations defined in `src/check_monad.ml` to implement typing rules.
+     - `check_monad.ml[i]` hides implementation details of functions used in the type-checker as well as constraining how those functions are used.
+For example, `wf_lin` is how the type-checker ensures fractional-capabilities and linear-types are "well-formed" with respect to the environment.
+       Similarly, `not_used` is a proof that a variable is not used: it is returned only by `lookup` and accepted only by `use_var`: you cannot extract the type of a linear variable unless you mark it as used first.
+  7. Regardless of whether checking is successful or not, `accept` in `bin/eval.ml` does two things (1) output OCaml code representing a translation of the expression entered (2) output the full AST in s-expression form.
+     If the checking is successful, then the type is output, otherwise an error.
+  8. Similarly, `bin/transpile.ml` reads an entire file as input rather than an interactive, line-by-line entry.
+It acts as a thin-wrapper around `src/transpile.ml` which can take either `in_channel`/`out_channel` pairs or file names to translate DSL expressions to OCaml.

 ### Formatting conventions
 I'm sticking to to following conventions (except for `.mli` files and small modules)
  - Max 100 characters line-width